programminghistorian/jekyll/index.md

 ## Contact

-Please direct correspondence in the first instance to <a href="mailto:i2millig@uwaterloo.ca">Ian Milligan</a> at the University of Waterloo.
+Please direct correspondence in the first instance to <a href="mailto:jeri.elizabeth%2Bproghist@gmail.com">Jeri Wieringa</a> at George Mason University.

 ---